Polprzewodnikowy/N64FlashcartMenu/src/flashcart/ed64/README.md

 It may require further cleansing and updating to use the latest libdragon before it will probably work based on the fact that using the latest libdragon with `libcart` seems to have a detremental effect on the ability to load ROM's.

-Initially, this aims to work when loading the ED64 menu, selecting the N64FlashcartMenu and then loading a ROM from there.
+Initially, this aims to work when loading the official ED64 OS menu, selecting the N64FlashcartMenu and then loading a ROM from there.
 This works around needing to load the correct firmware.
-To automate this, it is possible to set the menu to autoload (at least in the unofficial menu). e.g. You can set this ROM to auto load by placing a file called `autoexec.v64` in the `ED64` folder with the content of the file pointing to the path of this ROM.
+To automate this, it is possible to set this menu to autoload (at least in the unofficial menu). i.e. You can set this ROM to auto load by placing a file called `autoexec.v64` in the `ED64` folder with the content of the file pointing to the path of this ROM.

 Notes: